Who is Speaker candidate Mike Johnson?

 (The Hill) — Just one day after the House GOP abandoned Rep. Jim Jordan (R-Ohio) as its Speaker nominee, multiple lawmakers have officially jumped into the race.

-The House has been without a Speaker for nearly three weeks, after former Speaker Kevin McCarthy (R-Calif.) was outsted from the position earlier this month in a historic vote.
+The House has been without a Speaker for nearly three weeks after former Speaker Kevin McCarthy (R-Calif.) was ousted from the position earlier this month in a historic vote.

 While House Majority Leader Steve Scalise (R-La.) was the conference’s first nominee, he withdrew a day later, citing concerns he couldn’t garner the 217 votes needed to be elected.
 Jordan, the second nominee, also failed to reach a majority — even after three ballots.